dwyl/image-classifier/README.md

 of running an embedding model, you can check the next section.
 However, _it is entirely optional_
-and not necessary to for our app.
+and not necessary for our app.

 #### 4.0 Working example on how to use `HNSWLib`